Capital Analysts LLC Purchases 162 Shares of Broadcom Inc. (NASDAQ:AVGO)

 Broadcom announced that its Board of Directors has initiated a stock buyback program on Thursday, December 9th that permits the company to repurchase $10.00 billion in shares.
 This repurchase authorization permits the semiconductor manufacturer to reacquire up to 4.2% of its shares through open market purchases.
 Shares repurchase programs are typically an indication that the company’s board of directors believes its shares are undervalued.

-In other Broadcom news, CFO Kirsten M. Spears sold 2,000 shares of the stock in a transaction on Tuesday, December 21st.
-The stock was sold at an average price of $648.10, for a total value of $1,296,200.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Raul J. Fernandez acquired 159 shares of the business’s stock in a transaction dated Thursday, December 16th.
-The shares were purchased at an average price of $626.99 per share, with a total value of $99,691.41.
-The disclosure for this purchase can be found here.
-Corporate insiders own 2.40% of the company’s stock.
+In other Broadcom news, Director Raul J. Fernandez purchased 81 shares of the business’s stock in a transaction on Tuesday, December 14th.
+The stock was acquired at an average price of $612.61 per share, for a total transaction of $49,621.41.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Also, CFO Kirsten M. Spears sold 2,000 shares of the firm’s stock in a transaction dated Tuesday, December 21st.
+The shares were sold at an average price of $648.10, for a total value of $1,296,200.00.
+The disclosure for this sale can be found here.
+2.40% of the stock is currently owned by company insiders.

 Several brokerages have issued reports on AVGO.
-Citigroup lifted their price target on Broadcom from $585.00 to $685.00 and gave the stock a “buy” rating in a research note on Monday, December 13th.
-Truist lifted their price target on Broadcom from $564.00 to $659.00 and gave the stock a “buy” rating in a research note on Friday, December 10th.
-The company reported a “solid” Q3 results, an even better outlook for Q4, and also delivered a “big” dividend increase and a “robust” buyback, the analyst tells investors in a research note.
-Broadcom should produce mid-single-digit sales growth through a cycle, with margin expansion and capital allocation driving earnings, free cash flows, and dividend growth per share at double-digit CAGR, Stein adds.
-Morgan Stanley boosted their target price on Broadcom from $572.00 to $723.00 and gave the company an “overweight” rating in a research note on Friday, December 10th.
+Piper Sandler lifted their price target on Broadcom from $550.00 to $680.00 and gave the stock an “overweight” rating in a research note on Friday, December 10th.
+Rosenblatt Securities lifted their price target on Broadcom from $600.00 to $750.00 and gave the stock a “buy” rating in a research note on Friday, December 10th.
+Morgan Stanley lifted their price target on Broadcom from $572.00 to $723.00 and gave the stock an “overweight” rating in a research note on Friday, December 10th.
 Stating that despite Broadcom reporting “generally in-line numbers” for the quarter, there is “a lot to like in the print.”
-The positives include the company continuing to “expand its leading operating margin to impressive levels” and its “solid raise” to next quarter’s revenue outlook, said Moore, who adds that management committed to a dividend raise of approximately 14% and announced a new, $10B share repurchase plan in the absence of large M&A. Credit Suisse Group boosted their target price on Broadcom from $580.00 to $620.00 and gave the company an “outperform” rating in a research note on Tuesday, December 7th.
-Finally, Oppenheimer boosted their target price on Broadcom from $575.00 to $650.00 and gave the company an “outperform” rating in a research note on Friday, December 3rd.
+The positives include the company continuing to “expand its leading operating margin to impressive levels” and its “solid raise” to next quarter’s revenue outlook, said Moore, who adds that management committed to a dividend raise of approximately 14% and announced a new, $10B share repurchase plan in the absence of large M&A. Mizuho boosted their target price on Broadcom from $600.00 to $665.00 and gave the company a “buy” rating in a research note on Friday, December 10th.
+Finally, Barclays boosted their target price on Broadcom from $540.00 to $650.00 and gave the company an “overweight” rating in a research note on Monday, December 13th.
 Four investment analysts have rated the stock with a hold rating and twenty-five have assigned a buy rating to the stock.
 Based on data from MarketBeat.com, the company has a consensus rating of “Buy” and a consensus target price of $654.39.

 Broadcom Profile